What do you do with your horses once they don’t do the therapy work?

-The live out, so select what the meadow and hedgerows provide.
-As Gunner comes in at night, he has haylage/hay, and a feed of chaff/nuts/cool-stance for breakfast and supper.
-When the grass isn’t growing they are all given with hay/haylage and given a morning feed of chaff, nuts and cool-stance.
+They live out, so select what the meadows and hedgerows provide throughout the growing months.
+Gunner comes in at night so has haylage/hay, and a feed of chaff/nuts/cool-stance for breakfast and supper.
+Outside of the growing months they are all given hay/haylage and most are given a morning feed of chaff, maybe pony nuts and cool-stance.
 We are not worried if they lose a bit of weight/condition over winter as this is normal for wild horses and as a result they seem to handle Spring’s grass much better.
 Apples and carrots are given ad-hoc.
 The thoroughbreds sometimes need two feeds a day if they lose too much condition.

 Do you use supplements?

-Livvy had six horses/ponies, Georgie had one when they joined up businesses.
+Livvy had six horses/ponies, Georgie had one when they joined up businesses in April 2016.
 There were two ponies at the farm they both moved to and a month later they bought them as their owner couldn’t look after them anymore.
-Another horse joined about 2 months after that looking for a forever home/as a companion horse for another horse at the farm but ended up with us.
-Lastly, 2 more arrived a month after that as their owner had suffered a sudden health issue and could no longer do they physical work involved in looking after horses.
+Another horse joined about 2 months after that looking for a forever home/as a companion horse for another horse at the farm but ended up with paintedhorse.
+A month later, two more arrived on retirement livery with us as their owner had suffered a sudden health issue and could no longer do they physical work involved in looking after horses.

 How old are your horses?

 Our veterans over 15 are Rio, Jac (both 19), Gunner, Danny (both 18) and Polly (aged 16).
 Our middle rangers are Ulha, Prada and Blossom (all 10), Logan who is allegedly 10 but the dentist suggests 12 and Epona is 8.
 Our youngsters are Grace and Hope (both 2).